-Students graduating from JMCS will receive a diploma from John Muir Charter Schools, authorized by the Nevada County Office of Education.
-The JMCS course of study will also prepare students for a GED (General Education Development), CHSPE (California High School Proficiency Exam) or other high school equivalency exam (HSE) accepted by the state of California.
-JMCS students who complete a HSE while enrolled in JMCS are required to continue attending until they complete a full high school diploma as described by JMCS graduation requirements."
+Students graduating from JMCS will receive a diploma from the Nevada County Office of Education.
+The JMCS course of study will also prepare students for a GED (General Education Development) or a CHSPE (California High School Proficiency Exam).

 To best serve our students and community, JMCS will continue to examine and refine its list of student outcomes over time to reflect the school's mission and any changes to state or local standards.
 JMCS will submit to the Board of Education a description of any changes to the above student outcomes as an amendment of this charter.
 The Board of Education agrees to hear and render an amendment decision pursuant to the timelines and processes as specified in the Education Code Section 47605(b).